-Ms. Freedman is currently a Partner at Ewing Morris and Co., a boutique asset management firm based in Toronto and is a director of Park Lawn Corp.
+Ms. Freedman is currently a Partner and Head of Engagement Fund Investing at Ewing Morris and Co., a boutique asset management firm based in Toronto and is a director of Canaccord Genuity Group Inc. (TSX: CF).
 Previously, Ms. Freedman was the CEO of Kingsdale Advisors, a leading shareholder services and advisory firm specializing in strategic and defensive advisory, governance advisory, proxy and voting analytics and investor communication.
+Kingsdale Advisors provided advice pertaining to best practices in corporate governance with an expertise in executive compensation in addition to understanding the various policies of the proxy advisory firms.
 Prior to Kingsdale Ms. Freedman spent 15 years in capital markets as an investment banker with global firms including Stifel and Morgan Stanley in both Toronto and New York.
+Ms. Freedman is a director of Canaccord Genuity Group Inc. (TSX: CF).
 Ms. Freedman holds an MBA and JD from the University of Toronto.
+Ms. Freedman previously also served on the board of Park Lawn Corp (TSX: PLC).